kerezsiz42/scanner-operator2/README.md

 npm install esbuild react react-dom @types/react-dom tailwindcss
 ```

-- [esbuild](https://esbuild.github.io/) is a fast bundler for Javascript and Typescript.
-A bundler is a tool that takes multiple source code files and combines them into one or more depending on the configuration.
-Before the `import` directive was available, using a bundler was our only choice to ship code with multiple dependencies if we did not want to use global scoped objects as with [JQuery](https://jquery.com/).
-If you read the whole thesis, I owe you a drink.
-Now that [module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) is standardized, it is still useful to bundle our frontend code to minimize the number of network requests the browser has to make in order to gather all of the source files and run our code.
-The other reason is of course that we use Typescript which is directly not runnable by the browser, so a tranformation step is necessary.
+- [esbuild](https://esbuild.github.io/) is a fast bundler for JavaScript and TypeScript.
+A bundler is a tool that takes multiple source code files and combines them into one or more files, depending on the configuration.
+Before the `import` directive was available, using a bundler was our only option for shipping code with multiple dependencies if we did not want to use globally scoped objects, as with [jQuery](https://jquery.com/).
+Now that [module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) is standardized, it is still useful to bundle our frontend code to minimize the number of network requests the browser has to make to gather all the source files and run our code.
+Another reason is, of course, that we use TypeScript, which is not directly runnable by the browser, so a transformation step is necessary.

-- `react`, `react-dom` and `@types/react-dom` are the packages we need to use to have all the necessary components of React for the web when we use Typescript.
+- `react`, `react-dom`, and `@types/react-dom` are the packages we need to use to have all the necessary components of React for the web when using TypeScript.

-- `tailwindcss` is a [utility first](https://tailwindcss.com/docs/utility-first) CSS compiler that has a purpose similar to a Javascript bundler.
-Looks for files specified by the pattern in tailwind.config.js and searches for existing Tailwind class names specified in those, in order to include them in the final `output.css`.
+- `tailwindcss` is a [utility-first](https://tailwindcss.com/docs/utility-first) CSS compiler that serves a purpose similar to that of a JavaScript bundler.
+It looks for files specified by the pattern in `tailwind.config.js` and searches for existing Tailwind class names specified in those files in order to include them in the final `output.css`.

-After that, we create the entrypoint of our single page application, the `index.html` file.
-The `<script />` tag together with the defer keyword is used to load the compiled frontend code witch will take over the `<div />` element which has the id of `app`, once the complete html file has been received and attached to the DOM.
-Cascading style sheets are loaded too using the `<link />` tag within `<head />`.
+After that, we create the entry point of our single-page application, the `index.html` file.
+The `<script />` tag, together with the `defer` keyword, is used to load the compiled frontend code, which will take over the `<div />` element with the id of `app` once the complete HTML file has been received and attached to the DOM.
+Cascading style sheets are also loaded using the `<link />` tag within the `<head />`.

 ```html
 <!DOCTYPE html>